- Agentic AI vs generative AI—what purposes they serve, and how to combine these two technologies.

 Key concerns include loss of control, accountability when autonomous decisions cause harm, unintended actions, data misuse, bias in decision-making, and ensuring humans remain able to oversee and intervene.

-Agentic AI vs generative AI vs machine learning—what are the differences?
+The main differences between agentic AI vs generative AI vs machine learning are: